A. Jesus denounces religious externalism.

 c.
 O woman, great is your faith!
 Let it be to you as you desire: Her faith was great enough to receive her request - what she desired from Jesus.

-Š Her faith was great because she worshipped Jesus even before she had an answer from him.
+· Her faith was great because she worshipped Jesus even before she had an answer from Him.

-Š Her faith was great because it had been tested so severely.
-It’s hard to think of a greater test than a demon possessed child; but her faith was also tried by the seeming indifference or coldness to Jesus.
+· Her faith was great because it had been tested so severely.
+It's hard to think of a greater test than a demon-possessed child; but her faith was also tried by the seeming indifference or coldness of Jesus.

 i.
 We read of nothing else that Jesus did during this time in Tyre and Sidon.
 It would seem that His only divine appointment was to meet the need of this woman of faith and her afflicted daughter.